Adityasrinivas24/AutoPlaylistMaker/README.md

   Move the file to this repository.

 ## Note
+  * OAuth client ID requires the localhost URI `http://localhost:8080/`added in the OAuth panel.
+  * If there are errors with conversion, delete pickle file.
   * OAuth Consent screen might require additional permissions and the redirect URI, which can be added in the appropriate Client ID details.